Internationalization (i18n)

 npm build

-command and check thedist/po.*.js
+command and check thedist/po-*.js

 files, check the built RPM package. - The translations are loaded by the browser, check the content loaded for the